|Human hair extension at-home maintenance and care.

 Step 6: Rinse conditioner for 30 seconds or less.

-Step 7: Squeeze excess moisture from the hair using a microfiber towel then apply a leave-in
+Step 7: Squeeze excess moisture from the hair using a microfiber towel then apply a

 Tools you will need: